 So, thank you Somèh, you have saved me from a chaotic and frenzied being into one of pure organisation, well at least for my bandages, boots and grooming kit!

-You can now find these great bags on my shop or at Someh
+You can now find these great bags at Someh